Operations

 Cloudflare.PurgeCache(); // Uses CLOUDFLARE_ZONE_ID env varAuthentication

 Cloudflare operations require an API token and account ID.
 Set these as environment variables or enter them when prompted.
+Authentication, Pages project checks, and cache purges use the Cloudflare API directly.
+Pages deployments use Wrangler.

 Environment Variables